vierstralab/footprint-tools/docs/source/detect.rst

 Step 1: Align sequenced DNase I cleavages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FTD requires an alignment file in BAM format which can be made using any sequence alignment tool.
-FTD uses all reads with a MAPQ > 0.
+footprint-tools requires an alignment file in BAM format which can be made using any sequence alignment tool.
+The software uses all reads with a MAPQ > 0.
 Typically, we also mark tags as QC fail.
 Inclusion/exclusion of reads by MAPQ and other SAM flags can be specified during execution of the software.

 Step 2: Create an index of the reference genome FASTA file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^